atxwang/atxwang.github.io/_posts/2025/music2025.md

 **haloplus+'s *Musicality***: This is up there with the aforementioned *Cherish* and *Untitled* as one of my top 5 finds of the year, and possibly my favorite project to come out of the Copenhagen scene so far. **Of this list, I think it best exemplifies the cutting edge of music in 2025, so definitely check this one out** (especially if you like Water From Your Eyes)!
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/6rcnlJU0yDzWJf59i4SP6X?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-**Windmill Scene and post punk stuff (that isn't Geese)** -
+**Windmill Scene; post-punk/post-rock stuff (that isn't Geese)** -
 Obviously Geese and Cameron Winter blew up big this year, and already-popular bands like Wet Leg and Black Country, New Road dropped good albums as well.
+But these acts are far from the end all be all if you (like me) love the "Windmill" sound, as the ongoing

 **Releases from artists I like**
 -